-Sedge is now in the Park - the newly formed Garden Route National Park!
+Sedge is now in the Park - the Garden Route National Park!

-We are so privileged to live in this piece of paradise.
-It helps us to realise though, that at the end of the day our whole planet needs to be viewed as a conservation area because it’s all we have and all the signs indicate that it's in dire need of looking after.
+It is possible that those who are privileged to live in this piece of paradise can appreciate that at the end of the day our whole planet needs to be viewed as a conservation area.
+There is no Planet B!

 Authorities have realised that diversely utilised areas adjacent to each other cannot be effectively controlled and managed as isolated pockets.
 Everyone has their own agendas and protects their interests, usually to the detriment of others and often simply because of lack of understanding of the issues.
 In every instance the most vulnerable participant, our environment, suffers most.